Hello, and welcome to The Naked Table.

 As you may have noticed, there’s a strong presence of food-related content: in fact, it happens to be the perfect vehicle for visual purposes and, of course, it naturally is the main thing that shared moments around a table revolve on.

-I’m grateful to have you here. i hope you’ll feel at home here, around the naked table!
+I’m grateful to have you here.
+Hope you’ll feel at home here, around the Naked Table!